-You are covered for 24 one-way, non-emergency trips to plan-approved locations within the plan service area.
+You are covered for 100 one-way, non-emergency trips to plan-approved locations within the plan service area.
 There is a maximum allowed travel distance of 50 miles per trip.

-transportation.
+Please contact Customer Care for information on how to arrange transportation.
 Customer Care will confirm your benefits and guide you to the transportation provider to plan your trip.